rhulme/pico-flashloader/README.md

 The flashloader presented here overcomes this problem by allowing the new application to be flashed before the existing application is started.
 If flashing fails (e.g. due to an inopportune power loss), the flashloader itself will still be functional and will be able to retry on the next start.
 If all else fails, the bootrom bootloader is started.

 The flashloader uses the first 4k of flash.
 This means any application has to be configured to be run from a different location than normal.
-This is done by a linker script ([`memmap_default.ld`](memmap_default.ld)), which has been copied from the SDK and adjusted accordingly.
+This is done by a linker script ([`memmap_default.ld`](memmap_default.ld)), which has been copied from the SDK and adjusted accordingly (described in more detail in [`Using in your own project`](#using-in-your-own-project)) below.

 In normal circumstances, the flashloader will simply jump to the normal application.
 The flash functionality is only used if the watchdog scratch registers are correctly set or the normal application is invalid.